Board of directors & corporate governance

 Diversity & Inclusion

 The Reckon Group recognises that diversity and inclusiveness are a critical aspect of the effective management of its people and their contributions to the success of the Reckon Group.
-Diversity means differences in gender, race, age, culture, family or carer status, religion and disability as reflected across the Reckon Group employees, consultants, contractors and visitors.
+Diversity means differences in gender, marital or family status, sexual orientation, gender identity, age, disabilities, ethnicity, religious beliefs, cultural background, socio-economic background, perspective and experience as reflected across the Reckon Group employees, consultants, contractors and visitors.

 To enable and demonstrate a culture of diversity, all employees are required to behave ethically and professionally in the workplace.
 This of itself requires employees to be impartial, choose people for the right reasons, fair and reasonable treatment for all and equal employment opportunities.